 - interpersonal competences.

-The (non-exhaustive) list thus contains a mixture of academic and generic skills that might be (further) developed during the course of a PhD / research project.
+The (non-exhaustive) list thus contains a mixture of academic and generic competences that might be (further) developed during the course of a PhD / research project.
 Its main goal is to broaden junior researchers’ field of vision and to help them find the right words to describe their personal strengths.

 Each competence has been given a definition referring to the specific behaviours through which the competence can be shown.

 List of definitions (with competences in alphabetical order per category)

 There is also a self-assessment tool which you can use to evaluate yourself and track your competency development throughout time.
 For PhD students starting their PhD from September 2021 onwards, this tool is included in their doctoral school portfolio.